nhecht/blueprints-learn.en/help/blueprints/audience-activation/advertising-activation.md

     * Review the segment results count for the given segments.
     * Investigate the profile that should be included in the segment to verify the segment membership is included in the segment membership portion of the profile.
 1. Configure the delivery of the audience to the destination in the Destination configuration.
+    * See the [Facebook Destination Guide](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/social/facebook.html) for further details on configuring the Facebook Destination.
-    * See the [Google Customer Match Destination Guide](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/advertising/google-customer-match.html) for further details on configuring the Facebook Destination.
+    * See the [Google Customer Match Destination Guide](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/advertising/google-customer-match.html) for further details on configuring the Google Destination.
     * When configuring a destination, select which audience you would like to activate to the destination.
     * Determine the scheduled start date you would like the destination dataflow to begin delivering the audience to the destination.
     * Each destination has required and optional attributes that will be sent.
+        * For Facebook one of the required identities must be included and is used to match the profiles in the audiences within Experience Platform to a profile that is targetable by Facebook.
         * For Google Customer Match one of the required identities must be included and is used to match the profiles in the audiences within Experience Platform to a profile that is targetable by Google Customer Match.
     * Each destination also has a specified delivery type, whether streaming or batch, file based or JSON payload.
+        * For Facebook, audience memberships are delivered in streaming fashion to a Facebook endpoint in JSON format.
         * For Google Customer Match, audience memberships are delivered in streaming fashion to a Google Customer Match endpoint in JSON format.
         * Audience memberships will be delivered in streaming fashion subsequent to the streaming or batch segmentation evaluation in Experience Platform.
 1. Ensure the destination flow has delivered the audience to the destination as expected.
     * Check the monitoring interface to confirm the audience was delivered with the number of profiles expected.
-The audience size should be reflective of the expected number of profiles activated, noting that specific destination such as Google Customer Match will require certain fields, such as an email hash identity, and if not present in the profile that is a member of the audience, it will not be activated to the destination.
+The audience size should be reflective of the expected number of profiles activated, noting that specific destination such as Facebook and Google will require certain fields, such as an email hash identity, and if not present in the profile that is a member of the audience, it will not be activated to the destination.
     * Check for any skipped profiles for profile identities missing or attributes missing that were mandatory.
     * Check for any other errors that may need to be resolved.
 1. Verify the audience was activated to the end destination with the expected number of audience memberships.
+    * Login to Facebook Custom Audience portal to verify the audience from Real-time Customer Data Platform was delivered and that the match rate of profiles in the audience in Facebook reasonably matches the number of profiles in the audience from Real-time Customer Data Platform.
     * After completing the activation flow, switch to your Google Ads account.
 The activated segments are shown in your Google account as customer lists.
 Please note that depending on your segment size, some audiences do not populate unless there are over 100 active users to serve.

 ## Guardrails